manojmanivannan/machine-learning-with-PyTorch/README.md

 You can easily load the notebooks directly from GitHub using Colab and run them using a GPU provided by Google.
 You need to be logged in a Google Account of your own.

-You can go through the chapters already using the links below:
+You can go through the notebooks using the links below:

 - [Airfoil Self-Noise dataset - Linear Regression](https://colab.research.google.com/github/manojmanivannan/machine-learning-with-PyTorch/blob/master/notebooks/Airfoil_regression.ipynb) - dataset from [here](https://archive.ics.uci.edu/ml/datasets/airfoil+self-noise)